CSS

 <link rel="stylesheet" Type="text/css" href="URL or path to css file here">

-If you named the file example.css and it was in the same directory as the HTML file it is being loaded from you would enter the below line.
+If you named the CSS file example.css, and it's in the same directory as the HTML file it's being loaded from, the following line would link the CSS file.

 <link rel="stylesheet" Type="text/css" href="example.css">

 CSS3 is the version of CSS (Cascading Style Sheets) that replaces CSS2.
-It introduces a number of new selectors and properties that allow for more flexibility with page layout and presentation.
-Some updates, such as the box-shadow property (which allows a drop-shadow to be added to an element), allow visual effects to be applied without needing images to achieve them.
+It introduces new selectors and properties that allow for more flexibility with page layout and presentation.
+Some updates, such as the box-shadow property (which allows an element drop shadow), allow visual effects to be applied without creating special images.